 We all have to start somewhere.

-Stand up paddle boarding is considered ‘easy’ because paddlers of all shapes, sizes and ages can learn enough to start having fun in no time with just a little bit of effort.
-Of course, perfecting your technique takes time and practice, but most people are able to stand up on flat water, paddle, and turn on their first time out in calm conditions without spending much time in the water.
-It’s a great way to spend some time outside, get a full-body workout, and enjoy the both the scenery and the wildlife from a different perspective.
+Stand up paddle boarding is considered ‘easy’ because paddlers of all shapes, sizes, and ages can learn enough to start having fun in no time with just a little bit of effort.
+Of course, perfecting your technique takes time and practice, but most people can stand up on flat water, paddle, and turn on their first time out in calm conditions without spending much time in the water.
+It’s a great way to spend some time outside, get a full-body workout, and enjoy both the scenery and the wildlife from a different perspective.
+One of the benefits of paddle boarding is how it blends exercise with the pleasure of being outdoors, offering both physical and mental health advantages.

 So, why is it easy?
 All of our paddle boards are designed to give most people a stable platform to stand on.
 It’s much more stable and easy to balance on than a typical surfboard and you can take all the time you need to get to your feet instead of ‘popping up’ at just the right moment to catch a wave.